- Why Archive?

 When the Santa Barbara Police Department (SBPD) received a comprehensive public records request for all social media posts related to a gun buy-back event, it estimated it could take hours of scrolling, taking screenshots and printing pages of posts to respond manually.
 Fortunately, the department had recently activated a free trial of ArchiveSocial’s automated social media archiving solution that captured a complete record of all the posts in a searchable, export-ready format.
-Thanks to proactive archiving, SBPD was able to respond to the social media records request quickly and confidently with very minimal effort.
+Thanks to proactive archiving, SBPD was able to respond to the social media records request quickly and confidently with minimal effort.

 Santa Barbara, CA is a town renowned for its sunny beaches, picturesque marinas and Spanish Colonial homes lining the hills that divide the Pacific from the Santa Ynez Mountains.
 Often called “the American Riviera,” Santa Barbara is an affluent, laid-back community, despite a crime rate slightly higher than the national average.
 SBPD works hard to fight crime and address local problems, but also to have a congenial relationship with local citizens.
 The force sponsors Explorer Post youth activities and teen art classes offers self-defense classes and hosts ongoing “Coffee with a Cop” conversations at local cafes.
 Communication is a valued commodity at SBPD.